gmodi94/1067_Rplace/README.md

 6. About (Short Description / Summary):

 R-Place Is a  App which has a aim of making a graphical view of entire Placement Process .
 Its Features Include charts for various parameters which help in success of entire training and Placement Procedure .
+(Note : The App is Tested with Aakash2.
+App may not work correctly on other Android Phones)

 7. Install (Installation procedure):